trimstray/nginx-admins-handbook/doc/RULES.md

   > The HSTS header needs to be set inside the HTTP block with the `ssl` listen statement or you risk sending Strict-Transport-Security headers over HTTP sites you may also have configured on the server.
 Additionally, you should use `return 301` for the HTTP server block to be redirected to HTTPS.

-  > I recommend to set the `max-age` to a big value like `31536000` (12 months) or `63072000` (24 months).

   > Ideally, you should always use `includeSubdomains` with HSTS.
 This will provide robust security for the main hostname as well as all subdomains.
 The issue here is that (without `includeSubdomains`) a man in the middle attacker can create arbitrary subdomains and use them inject cookies into your application.
 In some cases, even leakage might occur.
 The drawback of `includeSubdomains`, of course, is that you will have to deploy all subdomains over SSL.

   > There are a few simple best practices for HSTS (from [The Importance of a Proper HTTP Strict Transport Security Implementation on Your Web Server](https://blog.qualys.com/securitylabs/2016/03/28/the-importance-of-a-proper-http-strict-transport-security-implementation-on-your-web-server)):
   >
   > - The strongest protection is to ensure that all requested resources use only TLS with a well-formed HSTS header.
 Qualys recommends providing an HSTS header on all HTTPS resources in the target domain
   >
   > - It is advisable to assign the `max-age` directive’s value to be greater than `10368000` seconds (120 days) and ideally to `31536000` (one year).
-Websites should aim to ramp up the max-age value to ensure heightened security for a long duration for the current domain and/or subdomains
+Websites should aim to ramp up the `max-age` value to ensure heightened security for a long duration for the current domain and/or subdomains
   >
-  > - [RFC 6797](https://tools.ietf.org/html/rfc6797) <sup>[IETF]</sup>, section 14.4 advocates that a web application must aim to add the `includeSubDomain` directive in the policy definition whenever possible.
+  > - [RFC 6797 14.4.
+The Need for includeSubDomains](https://tools.ietf.org/html/rfc6797) <sup>[IETF]</sup>, advocates that a web application must aim to add the `includeSubDomain` directive in the policy definition whenever possible.
 The directive’s presence ensures the HSTS policy is applied to the domain of the issuing host and all of its subdomains, e.g. `example.com` and `www.example.com`
   >
   > - The application should never send an HSTS header over a plaintext HTTP header, as doing so makes the connection vulnerable to SSL stripping attacks
   >
   > - It is not recommended to provide an HSTS policy via the `http-equiv` attribute of a meta tag.
-According to HSTS [RFC 6797](https://tools.ietf.org/html/rfc6797) <sup>[IETF]</sup>, user agents don’t heed `http-equiv="Strict-Transport-Security"` attribute on `<meta>` elements on the received content`
+According to [RFC 6797](https://tools.ietf.org/html/rfc6797) <sup>[IETF]</sup>, user agents don’t heed `http-equiv="Strict-Transport-Security"` attribute on `<meta>` elements on the received content`

-  > To meet the HSTS preload list standard a root domain needs to return a `strict-transport-security` header that includes both the `includeSubDomains` and `preload` directives and has a minimum `max-age` of one year.
+  > To meet the [HSTS preload list](https://hstspreload.org/) standard a root domain needs to return a `strict-transport-security` header that includes both the `includeSubDomains` and `preload` directives and has a minimum `max-age` of one year.
 Your site must also serve a valid SSL certificate on the root domain and all subdomains, as well as redirect all HTTP requests to HTTPS on the same host.

   > You had better be pretty sure that your website is indeed all HTTPS before you turn this on because HSTS adds complexity to your rollback strategy.
 Google recommend enabling HSTS this way:
   >